 If you can’t pay your tax due by the April deadline, contact the Nebraska Department of Revenue to arrange a payment plan.
 You can visit the Request a Payment Plan page for information on how to request a plan to pay in installments over time.

 A payment plan doesn’t prevent you from incurring penalties and additional costs for paying taxes late.
 Interest will begin accruing after the April 15 deadline at a rate of 3%.

 You can check your refund status online on the state revenue department website.
 You’ll need to provide your Social Security number, your filing status and the expected amount of your refund rounded to the nearest dollar.

 If you filed your Nebraska state tax return electronically, refunds may take at least 30 days to be received.
 If you submitted a paper return, you can expect a three-month wait.

-Nebraska wants to help you by offering resources on security and identity theft as well as valuable income tax deductions and credits — the beginning farmer tax credit alone is expected to reduce the state’s tax revenue by more than $1 million in 2018.
+Nebraska wants to help you by offering resources on security and identity theft as well as valuable income tax deductions and credits.
 So make sure you understand not only the rules for filing your Nebraska state tax return but also the different credits that allow you to reduce your tax liability.
 Then you can start growing any refund amount by following the Buffett rules of investing.